 He also liked alphabetizing items in the categories, although sometimes the letter he worked off of was not what you would expect, namely, the title of the poem or the first word of a line.
 Instead, it might be the last letter in the first line.
 In most regular-old poetry books the poems most likely are arranged nonalphabetically.
 I decided to organize the poems alphabetically within categories using what I hope is a logical approach to alphabetic schemes.
 If that logic sometimes evades you, rest assured that it sometimes evade me too.

 My father might be rolling over in his grave at what I have done, or he might be thankful that eventually I got everything into a nice little book for your reading pleasure.
 I hope the latter.
 He was a perfectionist, which is why he never published the math book or a book of his humorous writings.
 I have been told that I’m a perfectionist, too, but these days I am starting to look the other way more often and say “good enough” about my various projects—including, I hope you will agree, this book of my dad’s humor.

 Here is a link to an electronic (.pdf) file of the book:

-I am hoping to have the book published in print later in 2019.
+I am hoping to have the book published in print in 2020.